malomalo/bob_ross/README.md

     - `widthxheight<` - Enlarges an image with dimension(s) smaller than the corresponding width and/or height argument(s).
     - `widthxheight#` - Width and height given, image fit to be contained by deminsions while perserving aspect ratio.
-Image is centered vertically and horizontally and a background color is applied.
+Image is positioned according to the gravity or centered vertically and horizontally if not given and a background color is applied.
     - `widthxheight*` - Width and height given, image fit/croped to cover the deminsions while perserving aspect ratio.
-Image is centered vertically and horizontally
+Image is positioned according to the gravity or centered centered vertically and horizontally if not given.

+    And the gravity is on of the following:

+    - `gravity` Where to place the watermark on the image.
+Valid options are:
+      - `c` for Center
+      - `n` for North
+      - `ne` for North East
+      - `e` for East
+      - `se` for South East
+      - `s` for South
+      - `sw` for South West
+      - `w` for West
+      - `nw` for North West

   - `T` Choose a format that supports transparency